this entry covers the short story “Maul : Thinking Big” from “WildStorm Rarities”

 - The last time we actually saw Brooke (with her original look from “WildC.A.T.s” Vol. issue 8) is in “WildC.A.T.s” Vol. 1 issue 37 where Jeremy was drug away from a fancy dinner date with her by the Puritans.

 In reality, this short story could also go after this next lot of “WildC.A.T.s” issues, but having it here it shows what Jeremy was up to before being summoned by Void in “WildC.A.T.s” Vol. 1 issue 10.Well, I was wrong, the only really place for it is near the end of the run.
-In issue 37 Jeremy is taken by the Puritans and doesn’t make it back to New York City or is off duty until after issue 49.
+In issue 37 Jeremy is taken by the Puritans and Brooke has no idea why he’s being summoned away.
+At the end of this story Brooke very well knows Jermey’s alter ego and obviously doesn’t here.
+Also, Jeremy doesn’t make it back to New York City or is off duty until after issue 49 to meet back up with Brooke.
 Ultimately the story reads anywhere after issue 50, and before “Wildcats” Vol. 2 issue 1.
 It can slot in between Vol. 1 issue and “WildC.A.T.s Annual” or between that and “WildC.A.T.s / Aliens” or after that as long as it is before the first issue of Vol. 2.
 Another good reason to have it before issue 10 and not after issue 13 is seeing how hung up Jeremy gets about seeing his ex Margo in issue 14.
 I know, it’s possible to be in a new relationship and still care about an ex, but also the way he also turns down Ann is that he includes every excuse except for “and I already have a girlfriend” so I assume they’d broken up by then.Jeremy’s a good guy and cares for former loves, I shouldn’t be such a jerk.